aamir95-4/DWA/DWA9/README.md

 What other elements make sense to convert into web components?
 Why?

 I think the search filters can be converted into a component as it would work well in an object style method of coding and simplify the code as well as make it more modular and expandable.
+Load preview...

 Why does keeping your HTML, CSS and JavaScript in a single file sometimes make sense?